NikolaSander/bsps2015/readme.md

-## Presentation Slides for the first plenary at ICPG 2015
+## Presentation Slides for the BSPS Conference

 ### created using reveal.js and d3.js